 HRMS Functions & Features

-HRX elevates your HR function by centralising all key information internal communications, digital personnel files, payroll information many more into one easily accessible platform.
+HRX elevates your HR function by centralizing all key information internal communications, digital personnel files, payroll information many more into one easily accessible platform.

 Data Security & Confidentiality